staubibr/arslab-web/app-gis/readme.md

     Example of how you'd access specific data: Infected are indexes 5 to 20

 ## TODO:
-- See if mapOnClick works on multiple layers
+- See if mapOnClick works on multiple layers (need more data to try this)
 - Let users video record the simulation
 - Clean up UI
-- Let users select simulation type
+- Interpret simulation types (pandemic, flood, fire, etc.)
-- Let users see legend for density of SIR, fatalities, population, etc.
+- Let users see legend for density of S, I , and R.
 - Fix the GeoCoder so it doesn't add itself as a layer

 ## Resources: